RiskyRomero/valo-api/README.md

 Just another Valorant API wrapper written in TypeScript, based on Henrik-3's [unofficial-valorant-api](https://github.com/Henrik-3/unofficial-valorant-api)!

 #### Important Note :D
-Please don't abuse the API, don't ruin it for the rest of us:)
+You require an API key to use the wrapper, you can retrieve an API key via Henrik-3's [discord server](https://discord.gg/5M9QGkbaAy), please don't abuse the API, don't ruin it for everyone else:)

 ### Installation
 ``npm install valo-api``